Styyx1/Ruvaak-Readme/README.md

 - Complex Grass Collision
 - Complex Grass

-If you really cannot handle the ENB, uncheck `useEffect`.
+If you really cannot handle the ENB, uncheck `useEffect` and try out the ReShade preset in ENB Manager.

 ### Zoomed in Display